wildtruc/winestarter/README.md

 game_exe="boot/ffxivboot.exe"
 ## if classic wine command fail, execute .exe inside the directory
 special_cmd=0
+## wine can use "start" command to launch apps or installer from absolute path
+## useful on old or recalcitrant buggy app.
+start_cmd=0
 ## set a 64 bits bottle: false (0), true (1)
 wine_elf=1

+## In some apps, it's possible to send extended options at the end of command line.
+## It can be some extra DLLs, game map, etc. Add them here.
+wine_opts="-opengl -whatmore and so on" # <- this is an example ->

 ## to lauch winecfg at first launch
 w_config=0